Writing Prompts

 • Write about a time you or someone you know overcame an obstacle.

-• Adults claim the youth are on social media too much and are disconnected from the real world.
+• Adults claim that youth spend too much time on social media and are disconnected from the real world.
 Do you agree or disagree?
 Explain.

 • Which animal is unnecessary?
 If you had the power to make one animal disappear from existence, which animal would it be?